osgeonl/geonetwork-dutch-skin/README.md

 - (re)start the service
 - Verify the view by browsing to catalog.search?view=dutch.
-- If ok, then alter the setting "view" to "dutch" in admin > settings
+- If ok, then alter the setting "view" to "dutch" in 'Admin > Settings`